 Shrewsbury is a very special place and is proud of its surviving guild and Guild Hall.

-The Shrewsbury Drapers`Company is the only surviving ancient guild in Shrewsbury and as a town is unique in having a surviving guild with an original hall.
+The Shrewsbury Drapers`Company is the only surviving ancient town guild in England using an original Hall built for the Company in the sixteenth century.
 (1)

-The Drapers Hall, rebuilt in 1576 on the site of an earlier hall, is used by the Company for business meetings, celebrations and feasts using much of the 17c furniture built in the Hall for the Company.
+The Hall was rebuilt in 1576, and today it is used by the Company for business meetings, celebrations and feasts.
+Some of furniture in the Hall was made for the Company in the seventeenth century.

-In St Mary`s Church, the Leybourne Chapel has been used by the Company since its formation.
+Adjacent to the Hall is St Mary`s Church, which has been used by the Shrewsbury Drapers` Company since its formation.

-Many of the great timber framed buildings in Shrewsbury were built by Drapers in 15c and 16c and are open and available to visit.
-These buildings include Rowley's Mansion; which houses the Visitor Information Centre.
-Vaughan's Mansion; incorporated into the site of the proposed Shrewsbury Museum.
-Millingtons Hospital, Owen's Mansion, Bennet's Hall, Prowde's Mansion and Ireland's Mansion are all retail outlets and there are many other that can be visited by arrangement including Bowdler's House and Perche's Mansion.
+Many of the great timber framed buildings in Shrewsbury were built by wealthy Drapers` in the fifteenth and sixteenth centuries.
+Some are open to visitors including Rowley's Mansion; which houses the Visitor Information Centre: Vaughan's Mansion; incorporated into the site of the new Shrewsbury Museum; Millingtons Hospital; Owen's Mansion; Bennet's Hall; Prowde's Mansion and Ireland's Mansion. are retail outlets and there are many other that can be visited by arrangement including Bowdlers` House and Perches` Mansion.

 Since 1444 the Company has an unbroken link with the people of Shrewsbury by providing them with affordable housing.

-Almshouses were built in front of St Mary`s Church in 1444 by a draper Diggory Watur.
-These were replaced in the 1820s (across St Mary`s Street) and rebuilt in 1964 in Longden Coleham where they house 16 residents.
+Almshouses were built originally in front of St Mary`s Church in 1444 by a draper Diggory Watur.
+These were replaced in the 1820s (across St Mary`s Street) and then subsequently rebuilt in 1964, in Longden Coleham.

 Data stored by our cookies that are essential for the functionality and running of our website